Scotland women's national football team: Media coverage

 Scotland women's internationals have been televised by BBC Alba and broadcast by BBC Radio Scotland.
 BBC Radio Scotland presenter Tam Cowan was temporarily taken off the air in 2013, after he criticised the use of Fir Park for women's internationals in his Daily Record column.
 In a November 2013 interview with The Independent newspaper, Laura Montgomery of Glasgow City FC suggested that media coverage of women's football in Scotland often reflected sexist and misogynist attitudes.
 This is due to a preponderance of "stupid male journalists", according to Montgomery.

+Results and fixtures

+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.